Free Confidential Consultation

 After suffering a shoulder injury while working on a cruise ship, crew members should take the following steps to protect their legal right to compensation and improve their chances of a successful claim:

 • Report Your Injury – Immediately report your injury to your supervisor or the ship’s medical officer.
-Reporting your injury is a crucial step as it creates an official record of the incident and your injury, which is critical for any successful claim.
+Reporting your injury is an important step as it creates an official record of the incident and your injury, which is critical for any successful claim.

 • Document the Incident – Take notes on the pain levels associated with your shoulder injury and how it affects your ability to work.
 Also, note down the conditions that led to your injury and any witness statements that could corroborate your claims.
 If a hazardous condition on the ship caused your injury, you should photograph this condition.